tudorelu/energy_storage_rights/README.md

 Given that our local data is big and is not compatible with many devices.
 Therefore, a faster way should be considered and implemented to allow the data can be read and process from every computer. <br />
 The solution should be: <br />
 -Allow the data to be read by every computer <br />
--Allow the data to be preprocess in a more efficient way. <br />
+-Allow the data to be preprocessed  in a more efficient way. <br />
 * **Research on alternative algorithm for energy calculation**<br />
 Explore on other algorithm that can be used for calculation to determine the pros and cons of each algorithm.
 * **Research and implement on algorithm of implementation cost of renewable energy facility**<br />